Tuning the aggregation performance by varying the substituent position: comparative study of neutral bis-urea derivatives in aqueous medium

 A set of three neutral bis-urea derivatives has been purposefully chosen to investigate the consequences of positional isomers on the aggregation performance.
-The comparative analysis based on the spectral study proved that all three isomers 1, 2 and 3 exhibit substantial aggregation behavior while the compound 2 is more potent in the formation and stabilization of aggregates.
-Variation in the aromatic core revises the directional property as well as steric effect which causes the diversity in morphology of aggregated species of 1, 2 and 3 and further validated by FESEM images as well as theoretical approach.
-Additional studies were also conducted to assess the influence of temperature, salt (NaCl), urea and pH on their aggregation properties to gain a deeper understanding on their relative aggregation aptitude and the results direct to the strong hydrogen bonding responsible for the aggregation phenomenon.
+The comparative analysis based on the spectral study proved that all three isomers 1, 2 and 3 exhibit substantial aggregation behavior while compound 2 is more potent in the formation and stabilization of aggregates.
+Variation in the aromatic core changes the directional property and steric effect, which causes diversity in the morphology of aggregated species of 1, 2 and 3, and this is further validated by FESEM images and a theoretical approach.
+Additional studies were also conducted to assess the influence of temperature, salt (NaCl), urea and pH on the aggregation properties to gain a deeper understanding of the relative aggregation aptitude and the results indicate the strong hydrogen bonding responsible for the aggregation phenomenon.